niust1997/SSD/README.md

 The codes for SSD methods.
 1. Separation guided speaker diarization (SGSD) [1]
 2. Iterative separation-based speaker diarization (ISSD) [2]
-3. Quality-aware dynamic mask (QDM) generation
+3. Quality-aware dynamic mask (QDM) generation (will be added after we sort out the codes)

 The primary simulation and finetuning pipelines are in the "ISSD" folder.